Redirecting...

 An F-35A Lightning II shown flying from head on and slightly aboveUpdate Federal Standard 313 to require digital submission of full formulation and disclosure of safety data for chemicals and articles (a phased approach).

 Contractual and policy changes will require a centralized digital submission of full formulation and disclosure with safety data for chemicals and articles.
-Preferred documentation will be XML (DoD SDS XML standard) containing all product ingredients.
+Preferred documentation will be the Safety Data Sheet in pdf (as currently required) as well as a JSON (DOW SDS JSON standard) containing all product ingredients or JSON SDS with supplemental Chemical Bill of Materials for consumable hazardous materials or a CBoM for all other products.

 Make a single, authoritative database of safety data to protect the warfighter, civilians, and the environment.